On this page:

 What has the VEWH requested?

-How is water sourced to meet the new entitlement?
+How is water sourced to meet the additional entitlement?

-Total Project water savings are the total (gross) volumes saved, less the volume of mitigation water required.
+Total Project water recovery is the total (gross) volumes saved, less the volume of mitigation water required.

 What is the Water Savings Protocol and how is it used to calculate water recovery?

-The Minister for Water will consider the request from the VEWH, in line with the requirements of the Water Act 1989.
-Subject to the Minister for Water’s approval, the environmental entitlement will come into effect when published in the Victoria Government Gazette.
+The Minister for Water will consider the request from VEWH, in line with the requirements of the Water Act 1989.
+Subject to the Minister for Water’s approval, the amendment will come into effect when published in the Victoria Government Gazette.

-For more information on the VEW’s request, call 136 186 or email water.be@deeca.vic.gov.au.
+For more information on the application, call 136 186 or email water.be@deeca.vic.gov.au.

 Executive Director, Water Resources Strategy